Gutter Guards Pros and Cons: An Informed Homeowner’s Guide

 Minimizing Maintenance Efforts

-- Decreased risk of pest infestations
+• Decreased risk of pest infestations and insect breeding

-- Improved water flow away from the foundation
+• Better water flow away from foundations

-- Extended lifespan of gutters and downspouts
+• Longer lifespan of gutters and downspouts

 Preventing Water Damage to Property